TylerLu/EDUGraphAPI-Ruby/Basics of SSO/README.md

 18. Open a terminal, navigate to **basicsso** directory again.

-19. Type the following command to set ClientId and ClientSecret and run
+19. Type the following command to set ClientId and ClientSecret and run.

     ```ruby
     export ClientId=INSERT YOUR CLIENT ID HERE